 Friday Lates: August

-An evening of live activations featuring Sister Midnight, Jacken Elswyth and The Vocal Constructivists in the courtyard, responding to Tai Shani's The Spell or The Dream.
+An evening of live activations featuring Sister Midnight, Jacken Elswyth and Vocal Constructivists, responding to Tai Shani's The Spell or The Dream in the courtyard.

 Booking advised, Walk-ups welcome.
 This is an 18+ event.